Kia Certified Pre-Owned Warranty

 One of the major benefits of buying a CPO Kia is that you get that factory powertrain warranty reinstated: a full 10 years/100,000 miles of protection.

-The catch is that it starts the second you buy the car.
+The catch is that the clock starts on the day you purchase your vehicle and the odometer reading that day.
 Unlike most other CPO warranties, it doesn’t wait until your factory bumper-to-bumper warranty expires, meaning the two can run concurrently, and your Platinum warranty may not add much coverage.

 How do Kia’s CPO warranties compare?